 India steam boiler systems market size is expected to reach nearly US$ 22.56 billion by 2027 with the CAGR of 4.63% during the forecast period.
 Indian boiler manufacturer industry is worth for a sum of US$ 146 million contributing 40% to the Indian economy.
 The Indian boiler industry is expected to grow at a rate of 6% to surpass US$ 194 million

 The India power transformer market Is expected to rise at a CAGR of more than 3% during the forecast period of 2020-25.
 Factors such as increasing power generation capacity to meet energy demand and expansion of transmission and distribution systems are likely to drive the India power transformer market.
-A whole range of power and distribution transformers, including a special type of transformer required for furnaces, electric tracts and rectifiers, are manufactured in India.
+A whole range of power and distribution transformers, including a special type of transformer required for furnaces, electric tracts, and rectifiers, are manufactured in India.

 India’s automotive industry is worth more than US$ 222 billion and contributes 8% of the country’s total export and accounts for 7.1% of India's GDP and is set to become the 3rd largest in the world by 2030.
-Export of total number of automobiles increased from 4.1 million in 2020-21 to 5.6 million in 2021-22, registering a positive growth of 35.9%.
-India’s annual production of automobiles in FY22 was 22.93 million vehicles.
-In FY22, total passenger vehicle sales reached 3.07 million.
 Export of the total number of automobiles stood at 4.7 million in FY23.
-The exports of passenger vehicles increased from 5.7 million units in FY22 to 6.6 million units in FY23.
+India’s annual production of automobiles in FY23 was 25.93 million vehicles, as against 23.04 million vehicles in FY22.

-The Indian agricultural equipment market reached a value of Rs.
-926 billion (US$ 11.1 billion) in 2021.
-The The India agricultural machinery market is segmented by type of tractors, equipment, irrigation machinery, harvesting machinery, and haying and forage machinery.
-India’s tractor exports increased by more than 72%, reaching US$ 1,025 million from April to December 2021.
+The Indian agricultural equipment market has reached a value US$ 10.25 billion in 2023 and is anticipated to grow at a CAGR of 5.24% through 2029.The Indian agricultural machinery market is segmented by type of tractors, equipment, irrigation machinery, harvesting machinery, and haying and forage machinery.
+India's tractor exports increased by 16% YoY, reaching 8487 units in February 2024.
 India's farm equipment market is likely to grow to US$ 18 billion by 2025.

-With 100% FDI allowed through the automatic route, major international players such as Cummins, GE, ABB and Alfa Laval have entered the Indian engineering sector due to growth opportunities.
+With 100% FDI allowed through the automatic route, major international players such as Cummins, GE, ABB, and Alfa Laval have entered the Indian engineering sector due to growth opportunities.
 American plane maker Boeing Corporation has launched the Boeing India Engineering & Technology Centre in Bengaluru.

 In February 2023, Reliance Industries Limited (RIL) and its vehicle partner Ashok Leyland unveiled India’s first Hydrogen Internal Combustion Engine (H2-ICE) technology solution for heavy duty trucks at the India Energy Week in Bengaluru.

-State-run PSUs Nuclear Power Corporation of India Ltd (NPCIL) and Bharat Heavy Electricals Ltd (BHEL) have signed a memorandum of understanding (MoU) in April, 2023 to jointly pursue business opportunities in the area of Nuclear Power Plants based on Pressurized Heavy Water Reactor (PHWR) technology.
+State-run PSUs Nuclear Power Corporation of India Ltd (NPCIL) and Bharat Heavy Electricals Ltd (BHEL) have signed a memorandum of understanding (MoU) in April 2023 to jointly pursue business opportunities in the area of Nuclear Power Plants based on Pressurized Heavy Water Reactor (PHWR) technology.

 Companies across this sector are partnering with technology providers to enhance their capabilities and sustain the market uncertainties.
 In November 2022, L&T Infotech and Mindtree merged to make India’s fifth-largest IT company, LTI Mindtree, that will help businesses proactively take on and shape the future by harnessing the full power of digital technologies.

-In January 2023, Bharat Heavy Electricals Ltd (BHEL) bagged the order for renovation and modernization of 200 MW Unit-3 and 210 MW Unit-5 steam turbines at Ukai thermal power station in Gujarat.
+In January 2023, Bharat Heavy Electricals Ltd. (BHEL) bagged the order for renovation and modernization of 200 MW Unit-3 and 210 MW Unit-5 steam turbines at Ukai thermal power station in Gujarat.
 ABB India ABB can utilize around Rs.
 1,800 crore (US$ 217.2 million) of its cash balance for inorganic growth or acquisitions apart from organic expansion plan.

-Making process changes — including the adjustment of a company’s physical footprint, outsourcing or offshoring of particular processes, changes to organizational structure — can help increase efficiency.
+Making process changes — including the adjustment of a company’s physical footprint, outsourcing, or offshoring of particular processes, changes to organizational structure — can help increase efficiency.
 Strong analytical capacity will allow companies to slice and dice their operational data, identifying opportunities to make operations more efficient — such as workforce planning.

 In January 2023, L&T Technology Services Limited announced to acquire the Smart World & Communication (SWC) Business of L&T, to combine synergies and take offerings in Next-Gen Communications, Sustainable Spaces and Cybersecurity to the global market.